 Vegetated swales are periodically inspected, and maintained, when improper functioning becomes evident.
 Crews inspect and prepare the equipment fleet needed to perform the inspection.
 The swale is visually inspected for sediment accumulation, vegetation that inhibits drainage conveyance, signs of erosion, channeling, or signs of flooding.
 If repairs are required, the location and condition is recorded.
-The Supervisor collects reports describing the outcome of the assigned maintenance activities and enters this data into the computerized asset management system (GBA)..
+The Supervisor collects reports describing the outcome of the assigned maintenance activities and enters this data into the computerized asset management system (LUCITY)..
 Structures requiring repairs or rebuilding are inventoried and prioritized over the winter season and assigned for repair or additional work when weather permits.
 If damage to private property, the right-of-way, or roadway is evident and a hazard, emergency repairs are assigned to the daily field crew.

-INSPECTION CRITERIA: MAINTENANCE CRITERIA: 1.
-Look for trash, debris, or large objects that could obstruct water flow.
-Look for vegetation impeding drainage, laying over, or matted down, Inspect for signs of channeling, erosion, and previous flooding to assess the functionality of the swale.
+- 1. Look for trash, debris, or large objects that could obstruct water flow. - 2.
+Look for vegetation impeding drainage, laying over, or matted down, - 3.
+Inspect for signs of channeling, erosion, and previous flooding to assess the functionality of the swale. - 4.
 If damage to private property is evident, schedule emergency repairs.

-Provide appropriate traffic control where necessary and all other required safety equipment.
-Insure personnel are properly trained on the use of equipment and safety procedures.
+- 1. Provide appropriate traffic control where necessary and all other required safety equipment.
+Insure personnel are properly trained on the use of equipment and safety procedures. - 2.
 Remove trash or debris from swale.
-Dispose of at the Street Maintenance yard.
-Remove sediment and debris in and around the swale if drainage is blocked.
+Dispose of at the Street Maintenance yard. - Remove sediment and debris in and around the swale if drainage is blocked. - 4.
 Conduct mulch-mowing (see Mowing SOP).
-Set mulching blade to 3 to 6-inches for mowing operations.
-If signs of channeling, erosion, or flooding are present indicating sediment transfer through the swale, record and transfer to the Street Maintenance asset management system for prioritization and scheduling for repairs.
-Record and/or photograph condition for Street Maintenance asset management system stabilizing vegetation to minimize sediment transfer and slow water velocity within the swale INSPECTION SCHEDULE: MAINTENANCE SCHEDULE: Vegetative swales are inspected during other routine work, as needed, or if Maintenance is performed based on inspection results.
+Set mulching blade to 3 to 6-inches for mowing operations. - 5.
+If signs of channeling, erosion, or flooding are present indicating sediment transfer through the swale, record and transfer to the Street Maintenance asset management system for prioritization and scheduling for repairs. - A. Record and/or photograph condition for Street Maintenance asset management system - B. Consider adding energy dissipation rock, check dams, or stabilizing vegetation to minimize sediment transfer and slow water velocity within the swale

+Vegetative swales are inspected during other routine work, as needed, or if improper functioning is noticed or reported.

+Maintenance is performed based on inspection results.